- Prep time 10 minutes

 2 teaspoons soy sauce

 1 tablespoon chopped parsley (I use the stems for this)

-2 tablespoons finely chopped other herbs (my favorite combinations: marjoram + thyme, basil + oregano, rosemary + thyme)
+2 tablespoons finely chopped other herbs (my favorite combinations: marjoram + thyme; basil + oregano; and rosemary + thyme)

-- Whisk until thoroughly blended all of the ingredients except the chicken, the salt and the lemon juice in the container in which you plan to marinate (and refrigerate) the chicken.
+- Whisk until thoroughly blended all of the ingredients except the chicken and the lemon juice in the container in which you plan to marinate (and refrigerate) the chicken.
 Cut the large side of each thigh away from the smaller side, so they can be cooked separately; this keeps the smaller side from overcooking.
-Lately, I've been cutting the small side into chunks for skewering, which makes it easier to get those odd bits on and off the grill.
+Lately, I've been cutting the small side into 2 pieces for skewering, which makes it easier to the smaller pieces on and off the grill.
 I find that kitchen shears work really well for this, as well as for snipping off any large bits of fat.
 If you don't want to use skewers, don't cut those smaller side pieces.

-- Put the chicken on the grill; if you have cut the smaller sides into pieces, skewer them and put them on the grill, too; sprinkle with salt.
+- Put the chicken on the grill; if you have cut the smaller sides into pieces, skewer them and put them on the grill, too; sprinkle lightly with salt.
 Cook the larger pieces for about 8 minutes, turning every few minutes.
 The smaller pieces will take 4 - 6 minutes, more or less, depending on the size of the pieces, how hot your grill is, and how close those pieces are to the direct heat.
 Cook all pieces until the internal temperature is 165 degrees F.

 - Remove from the grill, grind on some more black pepper, sprinkle lightly with lemon juice, and let rest for a few minutes, loosely covered.
 Serve, and enjoy! ;o)

 - Tip: We like to drizzle the juices from the serving plate onto slices of ripe summer tomatoes and onto artisanal bread, which we also recommend using for sopping up the juices on your dinner plates, if you are so inclined.